 About the Center

 Understanding the hopes and problems of the Europe and the European Union in the twenty-first century requires an awareness of the achievements and disasters that Europe has undergone in earlier centuries.
 It also requires an appreciation of how identities and cultures were established, how collective memory developed, and how history has shaped current political and economic issues in European Integration.
 Contemporary Europe can be best understood by exploring how history, culture, law, politics, and economics intersect.
-Two centers at the University of Pittsburgh, the EUROPEAN UNION CENTER OF EXCELLENCE and the EUROPEAN STUDIES CENTER encourage such interdisciplinary thinking--forming the EUCE/ESC.
+Two centers at the University of Pittsburgh, the European Studies Center and the Jean Monnet European Union Centre of Excellence encourage such interdisciplinary thinking - forming the ESC/JMEUCE.

-The European Union Center of Excellence (EUCE) promotes the study of the EU, its institutions and policies and EU-US relations through teaching programs, scholarly research and outreach activities in their local and regional communities.
-The EUCE was established in 1998, when the University of Pittsburgh won a national competition to host a European Union Center.
+The Jean Monnet European Union Center of Excellence (JMEUCE) promotes the study of the EU, its institutions and policies and EU-US relations through teaching programs, scholarly research and outreach activities in their local and regional communities.
+The JMEUCE was established in 1998, when the University of Pittsburgh won a national competition to host a European Union Center.
 Since 1998, the University of Pittsburgh has been successful in each renewal competition, to be one of only ten European Union Centers of Excellence in the United States.

 The European Studies Center (ESC) was established in 1984 and is charged with the university-wide responsibility of coordinating and developing scholarship and teaching related to Europe.
 The Center promotes the study of Europe at the University of Pittsburgh by developing new courses, lectures, symposia, and conferences with international participants.
 Center research foci include comparative public policy, social and intellectual history, multiculturalism in Europe, questions of identity, and Europe’s historical and contemporary role in the world.